rmpowell77/wxUI/docs/ProgrammersGuide.md

 #### Bind

-Some *Controllers* support "binding" a function call to their event handlers.
-When the event for that controller is emitted, the function-like object supplied will be called.
+*Controllers* support "binding" a function call to their event handlers.
+When the event for that *controller* is emitted, the function-like object supplied will be called.
+You can bind multiple events on a single *controller*.
+For convenience, some *controllers* have default events that will be used if none is supplied.

 ```cpp
             Button { wxSizerFlags().Border(wxRIGHT), "Left" }